 - Add the berries to the coconut milk, together with the protein powder and MCT oil.
 The MCT is optional but it will make the chia pudding extra satisfying.
 If you don’t have MCT at home, you could replace it with coconut butter or just leave it out.

-- I also like to add two pinches of salt for flavor balance and Stevia to sweeten.
-If you have them at home, you can add two teaspoons of lucuma powder and one teaspoon of maca powder as well (to add flavor and energy-boosting nutrients) but again, those are totally optional.
+- I also like to add two pinches of salt for flavor balance.
+If you have it at home, you can add a spoonful of maca powder as well (to add flavor and energy-boosting nutrients).
 Blend until smooth!

 - Pour the berry coconut milk on top of your chia seeds in a mixing bowl and stir well.
 Put it in the refrigerator overnight so it has the time to thicken (the chia seeds will absorb the liquid).

 - Right before serving, add your toppings of choice.
-I used blueberries, strawberries, toasted coconut and almond flakes, hemp seeds, a sprinkle of finely ground cacao nibs and a few edible flowers from our garden.
+I used strawberries, toasted coconut and almond flakes, hemp seeds, a sprinkle of finely ground cacao nibs and a few edible flowers from our garden.
+Very tasty with our ALL GOOD keto granola too ;-)

 JULIE’S TIPS & TRICKS: